 Honors Program Scholarships

-By virtue of your acceptance, students are eligible for an essay-based scholarship for incoming Freshman students in the Honors Program.
-This scholarship is not available for students both in the Honors Program and the President’s Emerging Leaders Program.
+Incoming freshmen students are eligible for an essay-based scholarship in the Honors Program.
+This scholarship is not available for students who are in both the Honors Program and the President’s Emerging Leaders Program.

 15 scholarships of $1,000 dollars each will be awarded.
 These scholarships are one-time awards.
 Funds will be disbursed $500.00 fall, and $500.00 spring, contingent upon the student registering for HON 1045 in fall and HON 2220 in spring.
 This award is not repeatable.

 The topic for the essay for this year is:

 Books are a one-sided conversation—but what if they weren’t?
 Write a letter to the author of the last book you read, whether the author is living or dead.
 In this letter, you are invited to consider discussing with the author the following elements: